What Is Biometric Security?

 - Use anti-spoofing technology to protect against unauthorized users tricking the system, such as using rubber masks to breach facial recognition.

 - Keep all software and systems up-to-date.

 - Use strong cybersecurity software and processes.

 How you should protect your biometric data

 - Respect your biometrics and only share it with highly trusted organizations.

-- Only share it where necessary.
-For instance, consider whether enabling Facebook’s facial recognition is entirely necessary.
+- Only share where necessary.
+For instance, consider whether enabling Facebook’s facial recognition is an absolute must.

-- Maintain strong passwords to block any easy routes for hackers to steal your biometrics.
+- Maintain strong passwords to block easy routes for hackers to steal your biometrics.